takanory/slides/20190615pyconth/PITCHME.md

 Note:

-* I held PyCon JP several years in the past.
+* I held PyCon JP event several years in the past.
 * As you can imagine, lots of tasks to hold Conference.
 And, ...

 +++